-We focus on developing safety management systems to ensure safer care and treatment/prescribing, exploring how the prescribing, dispensing and administration of medicines within, and between, healthcare organisations can be improved.
+We explore how prescribing, dispensing and administration of medicines within, and between, healthcare organisations can be improved.

-- Continuation of the 'First 100 prescriptions' study, looking at the impact of electronic audit and feedback on the prescribing safety of general practice trainees.
+- The “REVISIT” project , looking at the impact of a pharmacist-led feedback intervention on the prescribing safety of general practice trainees.

 - Enhancing and evaluating our Medication Safety Surveillance system using primary and secondary care electronic health records to develop a library of prescribing safety indicators that can be deployed across the NHS.